Infection of the liver is known as Hepatitis.

 Diagnosis:

-A number of blood tests are available to diagnose and monitor people with hepatitis B. They can be used to distinguish between acute and chronic infections.
+Several blood tests are available to diagnose and monitor people with hepatitis B. They can be used to distinguish between acute and chronic infections.

 Who is at risk for chronic disease?

 The likelihood that infection with the virus becomes chronic depends upon the age at which a person becomes infected.
-Children less than 6 years of age who become infected with the hepatitis B virus are the most likely to develop chronic infections:
+Children less than six years of age who become infected with the hepatitis B virus are the most likely to develop chronic infections:

 80–90% of infants infected during the first year of life develop chronic infections;